chenq7/VideoNight/README.md

   end
 ```

-Liking a video or comment will create a like and unliking will delete the like, as show in the handleLike function below.
+Liking a video or comment will create a like and unliking will delete the like, as shown in the handleLike function below.

 ```
   handleLike(e, is_liked){